-Table could be found in APPENDIX B of this document.
+Table is APPENDIX B of this document.

 [TBD: this is unclear.
 If this is in a numbered attachement, please state.
 Attachments may be in separated files, in which case, the attachment section in this document contains a description of the file that forms the attachment.]